The plant is easier to see than the root....

 Schooled as an Arabist and from young age interested in plants.
 As daughter from a biologist I quickly developed an eye for detail.
-In Herbal Tales she combines her background in culture studies and her passion for plants and stories.
-Her associative mind and academic background help connect and structure information and make it accessible to a broad audience.
-Her knowledge of languages and cultures and her experience as teacher (from 2013 on) make her sensitive to the audiences needs and dynamics.
+In Herbal Tales I combine my background in culture studies and my passion for plants and stories.
+I feel my associative mind and academic background help connect and structure information and make it accessible to a broad audience.
+My knowledge of languages and cultures and experience as teacher (from 2013 on) make me sensitive to the audiences' needs and dynamics.

 I did informal internships with Maria Luisa da Silva Oliveira in Goias, Brazil, Marie-Pierre Joncour from Aromatic in Lojou, Bretagne, France and followed a course of Kruidenrijk about the medicinal use of plants.
-Apart from that she dived into and compared many written and oral sources and brings to you the best selection in Herbal Tales.
+Apart from that I dived into- and compared many written and oral sources .
+With Herbal Tales I bring to you my best selection and interpretation of them!

 For more information on my background see LinkedIN

 - Rooted in History